From start to finish, the journey to become a foster carer takes around six months. This page outlines the different steps involved.

 Upon completion of paperwork, checks and training, the foster care agency will discuss the progress of your application.

-If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to the Department for Child Protection (DCP) recommending your registration as a foster carer.
+If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to the Department for Child Protection (DCP) recommending your approval as a foster carer.

 Approval and placements